 - Wear a cloth face covering when in public to protect others in case you have the virus.
 You can infect others even if you do not have any symptoms.

 Unnecessary travel is strongly discouraged at this time.
-Individuals utilizing mass transit must maintain social distancing of at least six feet as much as possible.
+Individuals utilizing mass transit must maintain physical distancing of at least six feet as much as possible.
 Limit travel to essential activities, including:

 - Any travel related to essential activities, essential governmental functions, essential businesses and operations, or non-essential businesses’ minimum basic operations.

-- Travel to care for elderly, minors, dependents, persons with disabilities, or vulnerable persons.
+- Travel to care for the elderly, minors, dependents, persons with disabilities, or vulnerable persons.

 - Travel to or from educational institutions for purposes of receiving materials for distance learning, for receiving meals, or any other services.